-To encourage vehicle owners to leave their cars on the outskirts of town, the transport authority put in place a P&R system.
+To encourage vehicle owners to leave their cars on the outskirts of town, the tranport authority put in place a P&R system.
 15 car parks, offering 2,800 spaces, are located along the tram lines.

-For $\epsilon$ 2.60 or $\epsilon$ 3.60, depending on the car park, drivers can leave their cars in a secure car park and make a return trip on public transport for the driver and passengers (up to five people).
+For $\epsilon{2.60}$ or $\epsilon{3.60}$ , depending on the car park, drivers can leave their cars in a secure car park and make a return trip on public transport for the driver and passengers (up to five people).
 This represents a very attractive fare in the case of four or five people sharing a car.
-A standard ticket for public transport costs $\epsilon$ 1.60 (valid for one hour, including connections and return journey).
+A standard ticket for public transport costs $\epsilon{1.60}$ (valid for one hour, including connections and return journey).
 For public transport pass holders, P&R car parks are free.